This add-on can be used to schedule a periodic re-index with WP-Cron.

 Programmatically trigger re-indexing with WP-Cron

 If you want to programmatically trigger re-indexing from within your own custom code, you can do so with the FWP->indexer->index() function.
-See this section for more info.
+See this page for more info.

 This function can also be used to let your code trigger a non-recurring WP-Cron event that initiates re-indexing of all, one, or multiple posts, immediately or at a specified later time.